cysouw/diathesis/text/c07_participle.md

 c. ^* Der gelaufene Schüler weint.
 :::

-There are a few further verbs that take a *haben* Perfect, but also allow for a *sein* Perfect in transgressiv situations.
+There are a few further verbs that take a *haben* Perfect, but also allow for a *sein* Perfect in transgressive situations.
 For example, the verb *einbrechen* 'to commit burglary' allows for both [@next].
 Although this verb is not a typical movement verb, the dative/accusative case change with *Wechselprepositionen* like *in* is also observed here.

 ::: ex
 a.
 Die Diebe sind in den Tresor eingebrochen.
 b.
 Die Diebe haben im Tresor eingebrochen.
 :::

-Many verbs that describe a manner-of-motion can be used in different Perfect constructions (see [@sec:prepositions-manner-of-movement]).
+Many verbs that describe a manner-of-motion can be used in different Perfect constructions (cf. [@sec:prepositions-manner-of-movement]).
 For example, a verb like *wackeln* 'to shake, to wiggle' can be used as a verb performing the action, and then it takes a *haben* Perfect [@next a].
 Alternatively, it can be used to describe a manner-of-motion, and then it takes a *sein* Perfect [@next b].

 ::: ex
 a.
 Er wackelt mit dem Schwanz. \